Skalador/tam-your-tech-hour-openshift-virtualization/README.md

     - [Routes](#routes)
     - [Health Checks](#health-checks)

-**Disclaimer: Due to the amount of GIFs in this README, the page might take some time to fully load all content.
-You can inspect the GIFs individually (and with better resolution) in `src/video`.**
+**Disclaimer: All demonstrations as GIFs are linked via hyperlinks at the bottom of each (sub)section to reduce the loading time of the README.**

 # TAM your tech hour - OpenShift Virtualization